Sorrento, Capri and Pompeii

 Interior courtyard of a private house built in the 3rd century BC, thought to be owned by relations of the Emperor Nero.

-A shaded arbor hung with grapes.
 A private bathing area used by Romans before Christ was born

-A shallow pool would have been a major feature of the main entrance to this private home and typical storage jars used in every home.
+A shallow pool would have been a major feature of the main entrance to this private home

 A famous wall decoration "Venus in the shell" from the wall of a private house